Raid on Entebbe

 At one point, an Israeli commando called out in Hebrew, "Where are the rest of them?" referring to the hijackers.
 The hostages pointed to a connecting door of the airport's main hall, into which the commandos threw several hand grenades.
 They then entered the room and shot dead the three remaining hijackers, ending the assault.

-During the reloading of the Israeli C-130s, Israeli commander Yonatan Netanyahu was shot in the chest and killed, possibly by a Ugandan sniper.
+During the reloading of the Israeli C-130s, Israeli commander Yonatan Netanyahu was shot in the chest and killed, possibly by an Ugandan sniper.
 He was the only Israeli commando killed in the operation.
 At least five other commandos were wounded.
 Israeli commandos fired light machine guns and an RPG back at the control tower, suppressing the Ugandans' fire.
-The Operation now complete, the Israelis, loaded Netanyahu's body into one of the aircraft, and departed Entebbe Airport.
+The Operation now complete, the Israelis, loaded Netanyahu's body into one of the aircraft and departed Entebbe Airport.

 The entire operation lasted 53 minutes—of which the assault lasted only 30.
-All seven hijackers, and between 33 and 45 Ugandan soldiers were killed.
+All seven hijackers and between 33 and 45 Ugandan soldiers were killed.

 11 Ugandan Army Air Force MiG-17 fighter planes were destroyed on the ground at Entebbe Airport during the operation.

 Out of the 106 hostages, three were killed, one was left in Uganda, and approximately 10 were wounded.
-The 102 rescued hostages were flown home to Israel.
+The 102 rescued hostages were flown home to Israel

 Idi Amin had all four flight controllers executed summarily for their failure to see the approaching C-130s.